Canthotomy

-Canthotomy (also called lateral canthotomy and canthotomy with cantholysis) is a procedure where the lateral canthus, or corner, of the eye is cut to relieve pressure behind the eye.
-The procedure is typically done in emergent situations when the pressure in or behind the eye becomes too high, which can cause damage to the optic nerve and lead to blindness if left untreated.
-The most common cause of elevated eye pressure is orbital compartment syndrome caused by trauma, retrobulbar hemorrhage, infections, tumors, and prolonged hypoxemia.
+Canthotomy (also called lateral canthotomy and canthotomy with cantholysis) is a surgical procedure where the lateral canthus, or corner, of the eye is cut to relieve the fluid pressure inside or behind the eye, known as intraocular pressure (IOC).
+The procedure is typically done in emergency situations when the intraocular pressure becomes too high, which can damage the optic nerve and lead to blindness if left untreated.

+The most common cause of elevated intraocular pressure is orbital compartment syndrome (OCS) caused by trauma, retrobulbar hemorrhage, infections, tumors, or prolonged hypoxemia.
 Absolute contraindications to canthotomy include globe rupture.
 Complications include bleeding, infections, cosmetic deformities, and functional impairment of eyelids.
 Lateral canthotomy further specifies that the lateral canthus is being cut.
 Canthotomy with cantholysis includes cutting the lateral palpebral ligament, also known as the canthal tendon.

 History

 The first case of orbital compartment syndrome causing monocular blindness was published in 1950 due to a complication of a zygomatic fracture repair.
-In 1953 the first surgical orbital decompression was performed.
+In 1953, the first surgical orbital decompression was performed.
 Two incisions below and above the external canthus were made and surgical drains were put in place.
-In 1990 the first lateral canthotomy procedure as presently performed was completed.
-In 1994 lateral canthotomy was first published in a review of procedures that emergency physicians can perform.
-Today a canthotomy is almost always performed with cantholysis of the inferior canthal tendon as this provides the best decompression of intraocular pressure.
+In 1990, the first lateral canthotomy procedure as presently performed was completed.
+In 1994, lateral canthotomy was first published in a review of procedures that emergency physicians can perform.
+Today, a canthotomy is almost always performed with cantholysis of the inferior canthal tendon as this provides the best decompression of intraocular pressure.

 Indications

-A Canthotomy is often used as a last resort to decompress orbital compartment syndrome (OCS).
-Orbital compartment syndrome can be caused by trauma, infections, tumors, retrobulbar hemorrhage, and prolonged hypoxemia.
-Orbital compartment syndrome can be recognized by elevated intraocular pressure (IOP), globe compressibility, afferent pupillary defect, proptosis, decreased visual acuity, and decreased extraocular muscle movements.
+A canthotomy is often used as a last resort to decompress orbital compartment syndrome.
+Orbital compartment syndrome can be caused by trauma, infections, tumors, retrobulbar hemorrhage, or prolonged hypoxemia.
+Orbital compartment syndrome can be recognized by elevated intraocular pressure, globe compressibility, afferent pupillary defect, proptosis, decreased visual acuity, and decreased extraocular muscle movements.

 Studies in animals have demonstrated irreversible vision loss within 90 to 120 minutes, further indicating the emergent nature of this procedure.

 In an unconscious patient who is unable to comply with a physical exam, an intraocular pressure greater than 40 indicates emergent canthotomy.